bwr02/Mysten-Labs-SuiChat/Use Cases/Ben-Use-Case-2.md

+# Use Case 2 - Ben - Client can see list of Conversations

+**Use Case**: CLI can display a list of the most recent conversations

+**Actors**: User, CLI, User Database

+**PreCondditions**: User has either sent or recived at least one message with at least one other person.

+**Basic Path**:

+  1.

-# Use Case 2 - Ben - Client should be able to see a list of all of users they have sent or recived messages to in the past
+Client should be able to see a list of all of users they have sent or recived messages to in the past

 The client should be able to see a list of all of the recent conversations they have had with others